junxit/us-congress-bills-117/metadata.md

 - 2022-04-28 — Introduced in House
 - 2022-04-28 — Introduced in House
 - 2022-04-28 — Referred to the House Committee on Transportation and Infrastructure.
+- 2022-04-29 — Referred to the Subcommittee on Economic Development, Public Buildings, and Emergency Management.
+- 2022-07-20 — Committee Consideration and Mark-up Session Held.
+- 2022-07-20 — Ordered to be Reported (Amended) by the Yeas and Nays: 49 - 4.
+- 2022-07-20 — Subcommittee on Economic Development, Public Buildings, and Emergency Management Discharged.
+- 2022-12-08 — Placed on the Union Calendar, Calendar No. 441.
+- 2022-12-08 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+117-610.
+- 2022-12-08 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+117-610.